clingen-data-model/sepio-models/linkml_for_newbies.md

 # LinkML for Newbies
-This is a guide to getting started with LinkML and the ClinGen / VICC SEPIO / VA LinkML models.
-It is intended to give a ground-up tour of the models and the artifacts they generate, as well as the language and tools surrounding their use.
+This is a guide to getting started with LinkML and the ClinGen / VICC SEPIO / VA LinkML schemas.
+It is intended to give a ground-up tour of the schemas and the artifacts they generate, as well as the language and tools surrounding their use.

 ## Why this guide
 Many of the tools, utilities, and resources surrounding LinkML are both